A Whale in Paris

 De Verdwijning van Eva Zomers (The Disappearance of Eva Zomers) Balans, 2007

 Marga, a young biographer, moves into a painter’s loft in Paris to finish her book on the disappearance of the legendary novelist Eva Zomers.
 She meets her old neighbor Lucien, a reclusive and troublesome painter.
-Marga lures him from his solitude and in exchange, he introduces her into a magical world of art and inspiration.
-An unlikely but intense friendship evolves.
+He introduces her into a magical world of art, and an unlikely friendship develops.

-When Lucien passes away, he leaves Marga his atelier.
-There she finds hundreds of canvases portraying the life span of just one couple.
-Who are they and why has Lucien painted them?
-Clues lead her to a small village in Italy and to the very same couple in the paintings.
-Her journey and the teachings of Lucien, uncover a fantastic secret within Marga that solves the mystery of the disappearance and re-appearance of Eva Zomers.
+When Lucien passes away, Marga inherits his atelier, where she finds hundreds of canvases portraying the life span of just one couple.
+Who are they and why did Lucien paint them?
+Clues lead her to a village in Italy and to the very same couple in the paintings.
+Her journey and the teachings of Lucien, uncover a secret within Marga that solves the mystery of the disappearance and re-appearance of her subject, Eva Zomers.

 Acclaim for The Disappearance of Eva Zomers

 - “Polders showcases her knack for storytelling, exceptionally combined with her philosophical wisdom and talent for depicting characters.
 Go and read this!”
 ELLE

 - “A mysterious and beautifully constructed coming-of-age novel about writing, friendship, and the imagination.”
 Brabants Dagblad